Coronavirus crisis presents opportunity for Saudi's Newcastle project - France 24

 One of the Premier League's biggest overseas broadcasters, BeIN Sports, has written to all 20 English top-flight clubs warning the "future economic model of football" is at stake if the Saudi takeover is allowed to go through.

-Qatar-based BeIN accuses Saudi of masterminding the pirate broadcasting of BeIN output, which included EPL games, as part of a spat between Doha and Riyadh.
+Qatar-based BeIN accuses Saudi of masterminding the pirate broadcasting of BeIN output, which included Premier League games, as part of a spat between Doha and Riyadh.
 Saudi denies the claims.

+Despite the criticism, Britain's Culture secretary Oliver Dowden insisted the Government will not intervene in the Premier League vetting of potential owners.

+"As you know the fit and proper person test is undertaken by the Premier League and I don't want to prejudge the process," Bowden told a Digital, Culture, Media and Sport committee session on Wednesday.

 - Manchester City template -